premnagdeo/Python-LinkedIn-Information-Scraper/README.md

 * Run the Python Program
 > python linkedin_scraper.py

-* Output of the program is saved in a list of list and in a json format.
+* Output of the program is saved in .json file named scraped_data.json which is created at runtime.

 ## Support